 After a prolonged period away from manufacturing, we're now embarking on a new set of projects, which we hope will be of interest to a new generation of musicians.

 Our past products include the highly regarded ZEIT and ATEM step sequencers.
 Only a very limited number of these sixteen step, eight channel sequencers were ever produced.
-However, we're developing a new CPU board that will restore functionality to failed units and deliver a whole series of new and exciting features twenty years on.
+However, we're developing a new CPU board that will restore functionality to failed units and deliver a whole series of new and exciting features twenty years after the original units were first announced.

 We're developing a new series of step sequencers, a small number of MIDI controllers, two desktop synthesiser modules and a range of Eurorack modules.